upcoming! 9.-10.11.2017 SPE Annual conference

 25.-29.09.2017 Field methods

 We are in the field again.
-With our 1st year students we explore Mesozoic rocks around the Rhine graben and introduce them to basic geology methods, together with our colleagues from Engineering Geology.
+With our 1st year students we explore Mesozoic rocks around the French Rhine graben shoulder and introduce them to basic geology methods, together with our colleagues from Engineering Geology.

 17-22.09.2017 Field trip Reservoir-Geology, S-England

 Our field trip explores the cliffs along the Bristol channels and the Channel, covering the Mesozoic evolution, both sedimentary and structurally, of the most important reservoir rocks of NW-Europe.

 12.09.2017 Geology and Medicine - TwinTeaching meeting in Munich